A2osX/A2osX/.Docs/Glossary.md

 **DMA**: See direct memory access.

+**DNS**: The Domain Name System (DNS) is a hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
+It associates various information with domain names assigned to each of the participating entities.
+Most prominently, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.

 **document**: A file created by an application.

 **DOS**: Acronym for disk operating system.
 An Apple II disk operating system.
 See Disk Operating System.